AhmedAldahshoury/RobotinoCV/robocascade/README.md

 steps for training classifier :

-    Creating the description file of positive samples
+    Creating the description file of positive samples:

         The description file is just a text file, with each line corresponding to each image.The fields in a line of the positive description file are: the image name,